 If you were unable to marry until recently and are thus not yet entitled to full veteran’s or Social Security benefits based on your spouse’s record, you may also need to make more comprehensive financial plans for your retirement.

-These are just some of the unique considerations that LGBT individuals may have when planning for their future.
-An attorney who understands LGBT estate planning can help you to determine how the law protects you and where you need to take steps to protect yourself.
+These are just some of the unique considerations that LGBTQ individuals may have when planning for their future.
+An attorney who understands LGBTQ estate planning can help you to determine how the law protects you and where you need to take steps to protect yourself.

-How Can an LGBT Planning Lawyer in Cincinnati Help You?
+How Can an LGBTQ Planning Lawyer in Cincinnati Help You?